grafana/grafana/docs/sources/administration/team-management/index.md

 ## Add a team member

 Add a team member to an existing team whenever you want to provide access to team dashboards and folders to another user.
+This task requires that you have organization administrator permissions.

 To add a team member: